PNNL-CompBio/spammR/README.md

 ```

-Spatial plotting demos
+1. Spatial plotting demonstration using the SpammR function spatialPlot_feature(...)

-1. Plot feature values for a single feature on an x-y coordinate system
+Plot feature values for a single feature on an x-y coordinate system
-SpammR function: spatialPlot_feature(...)

 Define parameters needed for this plotting.
 Example:
 ``` r
 feat = "sp|A0A024RBG1|NUD4B_HUMAN"